 Being involved in a car accident or being injured at work often leads to devastating injuries, expensive medical bills and loss of wages from time taken off of work while you heal.
-Filing a civil suit against the negligent party is often the best way to get financial assistance for the accruing bills.
+Filing a civil suit against the negligent party is often the best way to get compensation and financial assistance for the accruing bills.

 Many people who are considering filing a lawsuit wonder how much money should be asked for in the suit.
-The amount of recovery is unique to each of our clients and depends on several factors.
+The amount of recovery (compensation) is unique to each of our clients and depends on several factors.

 A construction worker is traveling home to his family after a long day on the job.
 He is tired but alert and paying attention to those on the road.
 Just a few miles from home, he is looking forward to spending some time with his wife and kids.
 He stops at a four-way stop, looks to make sure he is clear and proceeds through the intersection.

 A teenage driver is making her way to the same intersection.
 She is laughing and talking with her friends in the car and looks over at a video one of her friends is watching on her phone.
 She doesn’t pay attention to the stop sign and speeds through, hitting the man’s car on the driver’s side.

 He is rushed to the hospital and several broken bones, lacerations and a symptoms of a concussion are treated.
 He is told that he will have to take at least three months off of work while his injuries heal and while he completes physical therapy.
 He is not sure what his family will do about the medical bills and how they will survive with him out of work.
 Continue reading the scenario below.

 Car accidents are a common cause of injuries and time off of work.
 Unfortunately, though vehicles are equipped with more safety devices than ever before, car accidents continue to increase.
 Many experts believe this is due to distracted driving.

 According to the Arizona Department of Transportation Crash Statistics:

 - Over 127,000 motor vehicle accidents occurred in 2018 in Arizona

 - 916 of these accidents resulted in one or more people dying